Gato-class submarine: Boats in class

+History

 World War II

 The Gato boats were authorized in appropriations for Fiscal Year 1941, as part of President Franklin Roosevelt's proclamation of "limited emergency" in September 1939.
 The first boat laid down was actually USS Drum at Portsmouth Naval Shipyard on 11 September 1940.
-She was commissioned on 1 November 1941, and was the only Gato-class boat in commission when the war started.
+She was commissioned on 1 November 1941, and was the only Gato-class ship in commission when the war started.
 Gato herself was laid down on 5 October 1940 by the Electric Boat Company at Groton, Connecticut, and commissioned 31 December 1941.
 Due to their large construction capacity, more than half (41) of the class was built at Electric Boat facilities; three new slipways were added to the north yard and four slipways were added to the south yard to accommodate their production.
 In addition, the government purchased an old foundry downstream from the main yard, constructed 10 slipways, and turned the yard over to Electric Boat.
 Called the Victory Yard, it became an integral part of Electric Boat operations.
 A total of 77 Gatos were built at four different locations (Electric Boat, Manitowoc, Portsmouth, and Mare Island).

 All of the Gatos (with one exception, Dorado) would eventually fight in the Pacific Theater of Operations.
 However, in the summer of 1942, six new Gatos were assigned to Submarine Squadron 50 and sent to Rosneath, Scotland, to patrol the Bay of Biscay and to assist in the Operation Torch landings in North Africa.
 All in all, they conducted 27 war patrols, but could not claim any verified sinkings.
-Considered a waste of valuable resources, in mid-1943, all six boats were recalled and transferred to the Pacific.
+Considered a waste of valuable resources, in mid-1943, all six ships were recalled and transferred to the Pacific.

 Once they began to arrive in theater in large numbers in mid-to-late 1942, the Gatos were in the thick of the fight against the Japanese.
-Many of these boats racked up impressive war records: Flasher, Rasher, and Barb were second, third, and fourth based on tonnage sunk by U.S. submarines.
+Many of these ships racked up impressive war records: Flasher, Rasher, and Barb were second, third, and fourth based on tonnage sunk by U.S. submarines.
 Silversides, Flasher, and Wahoo were third, fourth, and seventh place on the list for the number of ships sunk.
-Gato-class boats sank four Japanese submarines: I-29, I-168, I-351, and I-42; while only losing one in exchange, Corvina to I-176.
+Gato-class ships sank four Japanese submarines: I-29, I-168, I-351, and I-42; while only losing one in exchange, Corvina to I-176.